ktoso/rx-wiki/Home.md

 It is <a href="https://gist.github.com/4671081#file-futuresb-java-L163">difficult to use Futures to optimally compose conditional asynchronous execution flows</a> (or impossible, as latencies of each request vary at runtime).
 It <a href="http://www.amazon.com/gp/product/0321349601?ie=UTF8&tag=none0b69&linkCode=as2&camp=1789&creative=9325&creativeASIN=0321349601">can be done</a> of course, but it quickly becomes complicated (and thus error prone) or prematurely blocks on “Future.get()” - eliminating the benefit of asynchronous execution.

+### Futures are Less-Flexible in terms of the Data They Work With

+RxJava’s Observables support not just the emission of single scalar values (as Futures do), but also of sequences of values or even infinite streams.
+Observable is a single abstraction that can be used for any of these use cases.
+An Observable has all of the flexibility and elegance associated with its mirror-image cousin the Iterable.

+### RxJava is More Lightweight, Less Restrictive than Akka Futures

+The RxJava implementation is not biased toward some particular source of concurrency or asynchronocity.
+It also tries to be very lightweight (a single JAR focused on just the Observable abstraction and related higher-order functions).

+A composable Future could be implemented just as generically, but Akka Futures for example come tied in with an Actor library and a lot of other stuff (http://doc.akka.io/docs/akka/2.2.0/java.html).
+RxJava tries not to restrict you in this way.
+You can choose to use actors, thread-pools, event loops, non-blocking I/O, or whatever implementation suits your needs, your style, or your expertise.

 ### Callbacks Have Their Own Problems

 Callbacks offer a solution to the tendency to block on Future.get() by not allowing anything to block.
 They are naturally efficient because they execute when the response is ready.

-Similar to Futures though, while they are easy to use with a single level of asynchronous execution, <a href="https://gist.github.com/4677544">they become unwieldy with nested composition</a>.
+But as with Futures, while callbacks are easy to use with a single level of asynchronous execution, <a href="https://gist.github.com/4677544">they become unwieldy with nested composition</a>.

+### RxJava is a Polyglot Implementation

+RxJava is meant for a more polyglot environment than just Java/Scala, and it is being designed to respect the idioms of each language. (<a href="https://github.com/Netflix/RxJava/pull/304">This is something we’re still working on.</a>)

 # Functional Reactive Programming (FRP)